Olympic History: Beijing 2008 (x2 bronze), London 2012 (gold), Rio 2016 (gold & silver), Tokyo 2020 (x2 gold & bronze)

 State Born: Malawi, Africa

-African born Cate Campbell is the eldest of five siblings and moved to Australia in 2001 where she took up competitive swimming.
+African-born Cate Campbell is the eldest of five siblings and moved to Australia in 2001 where she took up competitive swimming.
 Within six years she was a Youth Olympian and qualified for her first Olympics.

-She opened her London 2012 campaign in spectacular fashion as she lined up alongside Alicia Coutts, Brittany Elmslie and Melanie Schlanger to win gold in the 4x100m freestyle relay on the opening night of competition.
-The Australians beat home the Dutch and American teams on their way to setting a new Olympic record and Campbell’s first Olympic title.
-She finished 7th in her semi-final of the 50m freestyle.
+At London 2012 Cate opened her campaign in spectacular fashion, winning gold in the 4x100m freestyle relay with Alicia Coutts, Brittany Elmslie and Melanie on the opening night of competition.
+The Australians beat home the Dutch and Americans on their way to setting an Olympic Record which became Cate's first Olympic title.
+In the semi-final of the 50m freestyle she finished seventh.